Forbidden City in the Rain

 Rain decision by intensity

-Rain levelVerdictCrowd reductionPlan B
+Rain levelVerdictCrowd effectPlan B

-Heavy rain (>10 mm/hr)Skip - reschedule70% fewer (but you'd suffer)National Museum
+Heavy rain (>10 mm/hr)Skip - rescheduleQuieter but poor conditionsNational Museum (check calendar)

-All-day downpour forecastSkip; reschedule next dayn/aIndoor experience day
+All-day downpour forecastSkip; reschedule next dayNot applicableIndoor experience day

 Why light rain works

 Three reasons.
 (1) Crowds drop 40-50% - the Hall of Supreme Harmony is photographable without packed shoulders.
-(2) Wet golden brick floor reflects the yellow roof tiles - one of the best FC photographs you can get.
+(2) Wet golden brick floor reflects the yellow roof tiles - one of the best Forbidden City photographs you can get.
 (3) The Imperial Garden cypresses look richer in rain.
 Trade-off: marble plinths become slippery (move slowly), and standing in rain for 2 hours requires good gear.

 • Crowds drop 40-50%.